The 20 Best Myoclonus-Dystonia Doctors Near Me in New York, US

 English

-Rachel Saunders is a Neurologist in New York, New York.
+Rachel Saunders is a Neurologist practicing medicine in New York, New York.
 Dr. Saunders is rated as an Advanced provider by MediFind in the treatment of Myoclonus-Dystonia.
-Her top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Focal Dystonia, and Deep Brain Stimulation.
+She is also highly rated in 18 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Focal Dystonia, and Deep Brain Stimulation.

 Advanced in Myoclonus-Dystonia